Ruan-pysoft/ministdlib/features.md

 I will also document some of the processes/decisions behind their implementation.

+For a nice, formatted view of this documented (especially the tables, which is quite ugly in the markdown) you can run `md2html features.md | lynx -stdin` on Linux.
+On Arch Linux, `md2html` is provided by the `md4c` package and `lynx` is provided by the `lynx` package.

 Note that I do not provide the full type signature of each function;
 to find that navigate to the header I indicated the function can be found in (located in the `include/` directory)